Discover what can go wrong during a website redesign and the resolution to recover traffic

 3. Is the Analytics code on all pages of my website?

-If you still see some traffic, just at a decreased rate, it may indicate that your Analytics code wasn’t placed on all of your pages.
+If you still see some traffic after a redesign, just at a decreased rate, it may indicate that your Analytics code wasn’t placed on all of your pages.
 Check all pages on your website to see if the script is on there.